 - Rules limiting the number of passengers on long-distance public transport will be lifted.

 - Rules stipulating a certain number of square metres of space per person in indoor and outdoor settings will be lifted.

 Stage 4 – set for 29 September

 - Participant limits for general gatherings and public events will be removed.

 - Participant limits for private gatherings in rented premises will be removed.

-- Rules governing the maximum number of individuals per party and distance between parties will be lifted for indoor venues serving food and drink.
+- Rules governing the maximum number of individuals per party will be lifted for indoor venues serving food and drink.

-- Concerts will be permitted in indoor venues serving food and drink.
+- Concerts will be permitted in indoor venues serving food and drinks.

 Stage 5 – date not set